Smokehouse Creek Fire: Progression

-On February 27, 2024, the fire crossed into Oklahoma with evacuations in Gage and Shattuck from unrelated fires the same day.
-By the next day, blazes began to spread across the region due to high winds.
-Following an increase in low-level winds, the fire grew to the second-largest Texas wildfire by the afternoon, and Texas Governor Greg Abbott's disaster declaration stated that 60 counties were affected.
-Eight hundred and fifty thousand acres were scorched.
-By 3:00 pm CST, the fire was reported to have burned 1074047 acres with only 3% containment.
+Following another increase in low-level winds and better mapping, the fire was reported to be the second-largest Texas wildfire by the afternoon on the 28th, as smaller areas of the fire continued to expand to the north and south.
+Texas Governor Greg Abbott's disaster declaration stated that 60 counties were affected by fast moving wildfires including the Smokehouse Creek fire.
+An estimated eight hundred and fifty thousand acres were scorched.
+By 4:00 pm CST, this number went up even more due to better mapping and was now reported to have burned 1074047 acres with only 3% containment despite the continued heavy firefighting efforts.
 It had become the largest fire in Texas state history, overtaking the East Amarillo Fort Complex Fire in 2006, which burned 907,245 acres and caused 12 fatalities in various Texas Panhandle cities.
+Containment rose steadily on the Smokehouse Creek fire in the coming days as fire behavior remained inside of the fire's boundaries and no growth was reported afterwards.